kaamyashinde/ChaosGame/README.md

 ## project description

 The project is a Chaos Game simulator App.
-The intented target group for this project is ...

 ### Functionality of the program:
 - Create, visualize, and modify fractals through the GUI.